 SonarQube converts each project's letter rating to a number (see conversion table below), calculates an average number for the projects in the portfolio, and converts that average to a letter rating.
 Averages ending with .5 are rounded up resulting in the "lower" of the two possible ratings, so an average of 2.5 would be rounded up to 3 and result in a "C" rating).

-This gives an “issue density" measure on the three axes of Reliability, Security and Maintainability for your Portfolio.
+This gives an "problem density" measure on the four axes of Reliability, Security Vulnerabilities, Security Review, and Maintainability for your Portfolio.

 Note: the Portfolio Home Page is also available at Sub-Portfolio level

 On a Portfolio Home Page, you can download a PDF overview of the Portfolio by selecting Download as PDF from the "Portfolio PDF Report" dropdown menu in the upper-right corner.
 This is really convenient, for example, if you're going into a meeting where you may not have access to your SonarQube instance.

-Please note you will receive the PDF only if the Portfolio is computed.
+Note: You will only receive the PDF if the Portfolio is computed.

 Portfolios are created and edited in the global Portfolio administration interface: Administration > Configuration > Portfolios.
 For more information, see Configuring Portfolios and Applications.